-source ~/intel/openvino_2021/bin/setupvars.sh
+source opt/intel/openvino/bin/setupvars.sh

-4.2 Downloading models
+4.2 Downloading model

 Open Model Zoo [3] is a repository containing a large number of pre-trained deep models that can be executed using the OpenVINO Toolkit.
 This repository stores models and parameters for converting models from different frameworks into the intermediate representation.